vesavlad/datatools-ui/docs/user/managing-users.md

 ## Overview

-User accounts in the Transit Data Tools suite are managed via Auth0, a third-party authentication service.
+User accounts in the TRANSIT-data-tools suite are managed via Auth0, a third-party authentication service.
 (For details on setting up Auth0 for use with this application, please refer to the Deployment documentation.)

 Auth0 allows for access via internally defined user accounts as well as third-party identity providers (e.g. social networking sites); however, this documentation only addresses internal accounts.
 Internal accounts employ username-password authentication, with a user's email address serving as the unique username.

 ## User Permissions

-The Data Tools suite uses a system of user permissions to control access to various functions within the application.
+The TRANSIT-data-tools suite uses a system of user permissions to control access to various functions within the application.

 ### Admin users
 Three types of administrator-level users exist:

-- **Application-level administrator**: has full access to the Data Tools suite, including access to all projects and feed sources, the ability to create new projects, and the ability to create and manage users.
+- **Application-level administrator**: has full access to the TRANSIT-data-tools suite, including access to all projects and feed sources, the ability to create new projects, and the ability to create and manage users.
 - **Organization-level administrator**: has full access to all projects and feed sources for an organization. **Note:** this user type is only for users of non-enterprise implementations (i.e., https://gtfs.ibi-transit.com).
 - **Project-level administrator**: holds full access to a single project, including all project-level permissions.
 Is not able to create new projects or administer users.